anarchitech/muforth-anarchitech/README.md

 Official documentation for muforth at present is thin.
 Most of it can be found in commit messages or in the code comment sections.
-Issues, both closed and open on the [master branch](https://github.com/nimblemachines/muforth) can be a source of useful information.
+Issues, both closed and open on the [upstream repository](https://github.com/nimblemachines/muforth) can be a source of useful information.

 In this fork we're trying add documentation in the form of README's in the root directory,